 Is Water Free on Costa Cruises?

-Tap water isn’t free in the main dining room on Costa Cruises.
+Unlike other cruise lines, Tap water isn’t free in the main dining room on Costa Cruises.
 Water is free in the buffet.

 Breakfast is Always Included

 This was my favourite option during my cruise as it meant I had a table but also could select my own food.

 There Are Multiple Options For Dinner